Control riskState-law firstEducation only

 Intestacy risk

-What happens when there is no will and the state decides distribution.
+What happens when there is no will and state law decides who receives assets.

 Probate risk